List of Star Trek films: Future

-After Paramount Skydance chose not to bring back the cast of the reboot films, Jonathan Goldstein and John Francis Daley were hired in November 2025 to write and direct a new Star Trek film, and produce it under their GoldDay banner.
-It was reported to be a new take with no connections to previous films and series, or to previous film development work.
+After Paramount Skydance chose not to bring back the cast of the reboot films, Jonathan Goldstein and John Francis Daley were hired in November 2025 to write, direct, and produce a new Star Trek film under their GoldDay banner.
+They said in September 2026 that they were hoping to launching a "new franchise", and were less concerned with which timeline the film is set in.
+It takes place in close to real time and was influenced by the films Crimson Tide (1995) and Training Day (2001).